TSandfeld/02805_imdb.github.io/Website.md

 ![Genre Rating Gross](./images/Genre_rating_gross.png)

 From comparing the two plots we can make some interesting discoveries.
 E.g. Film-noir which has the highest average IMDb score is actually the film genre with the lowest gross.
+But in the case of our dataset this is probably just an anomaly as it doesn't make sense that whole genre of Film-Noir hasn't grossed a single dollar.

 To get a clearer view on whether there is a correlation between the gross and rating we have plotted the average rating versus the average gross for each genre in a scatter plot and with a linear fit.

 ![Average rating gross correlation](./images/genre_rating_gross_avg_scat.png) The correlation coefficient for the two averages is actually **-0.523!**
 So if you want to earn millions of dollars you should not expect to also receive a high IMDb rating.
 This a bit surprising and tells us that the correlation between a movie's rating and its' gross is actually negative.
 The IMDb rating is thereby not the only indicator as to whether your movie is successful or not.

-This gives a rather unusual result as the best rated genre is the genre that is least profitable!
-But in the case of our dataset this is probably just an anomaly as it doesn't make sense that whole genre of Film-Noir hasn't grossed a single dollar.

 ### Movie connections
 Let's now look at how all these movies actually are connected.
 We have created a network of movies where two movies are connected if one or more actors appear in the both movies.
 By plotting the network we get what is shown as a graph below.